Russian businessman gets 9 years in US prison for hack-and-trade scheme

 M-13 not only did work for Putin's government but also employed Ivan Ermakov, a former Russian military intelligence officer wanted by the American government for his alleged involvement in hacking schemes aimed at interfering in the 2016 U.S. presidential election, according to prosecutors.

 Ermakov was charged along with Klyushin and three other Russian nationals with carrying out the hack-and-trade scheme.
 Only Klyushin has faced trial after he was apprehended in Switzerland during a ski trip in 2021 and extradited to the United States.
-Klyushin is expected to appeal his conviction.
+Klyushin plans to appeal his conviction.

-During the hearing, Kosto urged a sentence of 14 years in prison, telling the judge that letting Klyushin return soon to Russia would be a "recipe for recidivism" and calling the defendant a "powerful person" with connections to the "highest echelons of Russian society."

-Maksim Nemtsev, Klyushin's lawyer, said a lengthy sentence would rob his client of his ability to be with his children in Russia during their childhood.
+Prosecutors said that hackers broke into the networks of two firms that help publicly traded companies file reports with U.S. securities regulators, Donnelley Financial Solutions DFIN.N and Toppan Merrill.
+Klyushin and his associates then made $93 million trading stocks based on yet-to-be-announced information that hackers stole from publicly traded companies, according to prosecutors.

+Klyushin individually netted more than $34 million in the scheme, prosecutors said.
+The judge on Thursday ordered Klyushin to forfeit that money, though she suggested it was unlikely most of it would ever be collected.

+Nemtsev had sought a three-year prison sentence, which would take into account the 2-1/2 years Klyushin already has been in custody, saying the longer he was in prison the more his client would be robbed of seeing his children in Russia grow up.

-"There's no reason to believe he would risk the well-being of his family by committing crimes again," Nemtsev said, as he asked for a three-year sentence that would take into account the 2-1/2 years he already has been in U.S. custody.
+"There's no reason to believe he would risk the well-being of his family by committing crimes again," Nemtsev said.

+But Kosto said that allowing Klyushin, a "powerful person" with connections to the "highest echelons of Russian society," to return quickly to his home country would be a "recipe for recidivism."

 Russian businessman convicted of U.S. hack-and-trade charges